+'''

 sleep 120 ; volprint -vl volume | grep flags

+Information similar to the following is displayed:

+'''

+'''

-flags: open rwback (offset=2579088) writeback
+open rwback (offset=2579088) writeback

+'''

-- 3. Calculate the rate of progress by dividing the difference between the offsets by the time that passed between the two checks.
+Calculate the rate of progress by dividing the difference between the offsets by the time that passed between the two checks.
 For example, in 120 seconds the resynchronization had completed 2457600 sectors.
-Each second, approximately 20480 sectors (10 MB) were resynchronized. - 4.
+Each second, approximately 20480 sectors (10 MB) were resynchronized.

 Multiply the resynchronization rate by the size of the volume, in sectors.
 This indicates the approximate amount of time a complete resynchronization will take.
 For example, at a rate of 20480 sectors per second, a volume that is 200 GB will take about five and a half minutes to resynchronize.